scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

     :align: center
     :alt: Encryption and Storage Sequence Diagram

-In the encryption and storage protocol, functions of the `Enigma Library <#enigma-js-client-library>`__ help executing these
+In the encryption and storage protocol, functions of the :doc:`Enigma Library<Enigma-js>` help executing these instructions:
-instructions:

 1. Request the application key pair from the Dapp config.
 In this development release, there is a single app key for all